nandobike/nandobike.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm the Global Labs Manager at [Morgan Advanced Materials](https://www.morganadvancedmaterials.com), overseeing all testing labs for our Performance Carbon division.
-I get to design cutting-edge equipment and push our characterization techniques to their absolute limits.
-Honestly, I started as a materials scientist but discovered I don't have the patience to synthesize materials over and over—I'd rather figure out clever ways to test them and squeeze every insight from the data.
+I'm the Global Labs Manager at [Morgan Advanced Materials](https://www.morganadvancedmaterials.com), running testing labs for our Performance Carbon division.
+I design cutting-edge equipment and push our capabilities to the limit.
+Started as a materials scientist but quickly realized I lack the patience for endless synthesis—I'd rather build smarter tests and mine the data for insights.

-My path from Chile to Japan to the US gave me a PhD in carbon reactions and a deep love for adsorption science.
-There's something satisfying about understanding how molecules behave on carbon surfaces at the nanoscale, and that curiosity still drives a lot of what I do today, even if I'm now more focused on building the tools than running endless experiments myself.
+My PhD journey from Chile through Japan to the US got me hooked on carbon reactions and adsorption science.
+How molecules behave on carbon surfaces at the nanoscale still fascinates me—I just prefer building the tools over babysitting experiments.

-I'm also pretty obsessed with data analysis, cybersecurity, and networking.
-I spend a lot of time learning these skills and applying them at work—whether it's securing our lab systems or finding patterns in test data that others might miss.
-My home lab is where I tinker with new tech, 3D printing projects, and whatever catches my interest that week.
+I'm obsessed with data analysis, cybersecurity, and networks.
+I apply these skills at work constantly—securing lab systems, uncovering hidden patterns in data.
+My home lab is my playground for new tech, 3D printing, and whatever sparks my curiosity.

-Outside work, I'm all about doing sports, not watching them.
-Skiing, cycling, tennis, hiking—if it's outdoors and gets me moving, I'm in.
-I also love woodworking and building things with my hands, which probably explains why I enjoy designing lab equipment so much.
-It's all about solving problems and making things work better.
+I do sports, don't watch them.
+Skiing, cycling, tennis, hiking—anything outdoors works.
+I also love woodworking and building things, which explains my passion for designing lab equipment.
+It's all about solving problems and making things work brilliantly.

-#Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-#Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-#Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.